bernardsakyi/alx-backend/0x00-pagination/README.md

-# This is the readme on Pagination
+# REST API with pagination implemented